 I called my mom and my grandmother almost daily for encouragement.
 My head injury support group meetings seemed to help me understand that my symptoms were temporary and that things would eventually improve.
 A brand new drug called Prozac had just come out and my neurologist suggested I try it, which I did, short term, for just a few months.

 Chico, California was, and is, a college town that has multiple railroad tracks that weave and cut through all sections of the town.
-It is impossible to navigate without crossing tracks daily, multiple times.
-This proved to be difficult for me in various ways such as shaking, nausea, trembling, and sweaty hands every time I saw a track, let a lone got near it or crossed it.
-The sound of a train was just as bad and trains were and are still heard nearly every hour both day and night throughout the entire town.
+It is impossible to navigate the town without crossing tracks daily, multiple times.
+This proved to be difficult for me in various ways such as shaking, nausea, trembling, and sweaty hands every time I saw a track, let alone got near it or crossed it.
+The sound of a train was just as bad for me and trains were and are still heard nearly every hour both day and night throughout the entire town.

 When I finally left Chico in the summer, and relocated to finish college elsewhere, my mother came to help me move and she did lodge a formal complaint against the police officer who had judged me so unfairly.
 It was deemed that the woman who hit me had been out partying for her 21st birthday the night before she hit me and Anne.
 She was not technically intoxicated at the time of the accident, but rather heavily hung over and not alert.
 Her senses were obviously dulled as she hit us at high speed and with tremendous force.